Skip to main content

 Open

 HHS does not concur with this recommendation.
 In October 2018, the agency noted that there are numerous external factors, such as the state of the economy and plan premiums, that may affect the number of people who decide to enroll in coverage.
 HHS also stated that it does not believe that numeric enrollment targets are relevant to assess the performance of objectives related to a successful open enrollment period.
 We continue to believe that the development of numeric enrollment targets is important for effective monitoring of the program and management of its resources.
-As of July 2023, HHS had not provided any additional information about steps to implement this recommendation.
+As of March 2024, HHS had not provided any new information about steps to implement this recommendation.
 The status of this recommendation will be reconsidered once relevant action is taken.

 Department of Health and Human Services Should the agency continue to focus on enhancing the consumer experience as a goal for the program, the Secretary of HHS should assess other aspects of the consumer experience, such as those it previously identified as key, to ensure it has quality information to achieve its goal.
 (Recommendation 3)